 So how do you know when the water is safe to drink again?
 Usually, the water company will issue an alert when the boil water advisory has been lifted, but be aware that this doesn’t always happen so quickly.
 (And also note that a boil water advisory, when drinking water may be contaminated, is different from a boil water notice, which means that the contaminants have definitely been found in the water.)

 One thing is for sure, though.
-Something like this really makes you appreciate the creature comforts we’ve gotten used to — being able to turn on the faucet and brush our teeth, rinse a pot of spaghetti, fill up a pitcher of cold water to drink and of course — not being too worried when your toddler takes a nice gulp of dirty bathwater.
+Something like this really makes you appreciate the creature comforts we’ve gotten used to — being able to turn on the faucet and brush our teeth, rinse a pot of spaghetti, and fill up a pitcher of cold water to drink.